Bidorai/bidorai-platform/backend/src/services/README.md

 # services

-Business logic and service functions for Bidorai backend.
+Business logic and service functions for Bidovio backend.